Bake Play Smile

 Note: Please scroll to the recipe card at the bottom for ingredient quantities and the full detailed method.

-• Onion, Garlic and Ginger – are used as the flavour base of the soup.
+• Onion, garlic and ginger – are used as the flavour base of the soup.
 I used minced garlic and ginger for convenience and to save time, but you can use fresh if preferred.

-• Red Curry Paste – to add gentle warmth and fragrance.
+• Red curry paste – to add gentle warmth and fragrance.
 Alternatively, use yellow or green curry paste, whichever you have on hand.
 Red curry paste can be found in supermarkets and Asian grocers.
 Or you can make your own and store it in the fridge or freezer.

-• Coconut Milk – I use regular, full-fat coconut milk for creaminess, but low-fat coconut milk can also be used.
+• Coconut milk – I use regular, full-fat coconut milk for creaminess, but low-fat coconut milk can also be used.
 Or swap for regular cream; but be sure to choose a cream that won't curdle when heated.
 Coconut cream can also be used.
 The taste is similar, but coconut cream has a higher fat content and is thicker than coconut milk.

 Step By Step Instructions